Articles on: Listings Management

 • Issue: Tag inconsistency across team members.

-Tip: Standardize 6–10 allowed tags internally (even though tags are free-form).
-Put them in a team cheat sheet.
+Tip: Standardize 6 - 10 allowed tags internally (even though tags are free-form).
+Include them in a team cheat sheet.

 • Accuracy check: Prioritization sanity test